 MIN 319 Contemporary Adolescent Culture (3) A survey of the last 40 years of American history investigating social trends and technology that have changed the nature of adolescence and must be considered as we attempt to evangelize teenagers.
-Prerequisite: Permission of the instructor.

 MIN 430 Senior Seminar (3) This course is dedicated to pulling all of the preliminary course work of the prior three years into one cohesive whole.
 Students will produce their own student ministry manual-as well as complete, in a practical manner, their ability to articulate a wholistic, theoretical, and Biblical approach to student ministry.